Leonor Teles (filmmaker)

 Leonor Diogo Vitorino Teles (born in 1992) is a Portuguese filmmaker.
+In 2016, she became the youngest filmmaker to receive a Golden Bear for short films at the Berlin International Film Festival.

 Education and career

 Her debut commercial film was Rhoma Acans, a documentary made as a school project, where she explored her Romani roots.
 After graduating, her first film was Balada de um Batráquio (Batrachian's Ballad).

 Filmography

 Teles was either director or cinematographer in the following films: